ISBN13: | 9781032863511 |

 This unique book offers a new approach to the modeling of rational decision making under conditions of uncertainty and strategic and competition interactions among agents.

-This unique book offers a new approach to the modeling of rational decision-making under conditions of uncertainty and strategic and competition interactions among agents.
-It presents a unified theory in which the most basic axiom of rationality is the principle of no-arbitrage, namely that neither an individual decision maker nor a small group of strategic competitors nor a large group of market participants should behave in such a way as to provide a riskless profit opportunity to an outside observer.
+This book presents a unified theory of rational decision-making under conditions of uncertainty and strategic and competitive interactions among agents.
+Its most fundamental axiom of rationality is the principle of no-arbitrage, namely that neither an individual decision maker nor a small group of game players nor a large group of market participants should behave in such a way as to provide a riskless profit opportunity to an outside observer.
+This principle provides a foundation for classic models of subjective probability and expected utility theory, state-preference theory, asset pricing theory, and cardinal welfare theory, and it provides tractable pathways for their generalization.
+Basic tools from finance (arbitrage pricing and risk-neutral probabilities) are shown to have wider applications, including models of non-expected-utility preferences and solution concepts for noncooperative games.

-One of the book?s key contributions is to show how noncooperative game theory can be directly unified with Bayesian decision theory and financial market theory without introducing separate assumptions about strategic rationality.
-This leads to the conclusion that correlated equilibrium rather than Nash equilibrium is the fundamental solution concept.
+One of the book's key contributions is to show how noncooperative game theory can be directly unified with Bayesian decision theory and financial market theory without introducing separate notions of strategic rationality.
+The no-arbitrage requirement leads straight to the conclusion that correlated equilibrium rather than Nash equilibrium is the fundamental solution concept, and risk-neutral probabilities have a role to play in modeling uncertainty aversion in this setting.

 1 Introduction